altaga/Polkasend-APAC-Hackathon/README.md

 - All Moonbeam transactions are controlled through [web3.js](https://web3js.readthedocs.io/) and [ethers](https://docs.ethers.org/).

-- Todas las transacciones de Polkadot y las Parachains es controlado por [@polkadot/api](https://www.npmjs.com/package/@polkadot/api) y la conexion a la blockchain es a travez del modulo WsProvider mediante RPC.
+- All Polkadot and Parachain transactions are controlled by [@polkadot/api](https://www.npmjs.com/package/@polkadot/api) and the connection to the blockchain is through the WsProvider module through RPC.

-- La conexion de la Wallet y el POS Dapp, se utiliza [WalletConnect 2.0](https://walletconnect.com/) como [Universal Provider](https://docs.Walletconnect.com/2.0/web/providers/universal) para realizar la firma de transacciones de forma inalambrica o por NFC.
+- The connection of the Wallet and the POS Dapp is used [WalletConnect 2.0](https://walletconnect.com/) as [Universal Provider](https://docs.Walletconnect.com/2.0/web/providers/universal) to sign transactions wirelessly or by NFC.

-- El historial de transacciones para Moonbeam EVM, Polkadot y Parachains es obtenido mediante la [Subscan API](https://support.subscan.io/#introduction).
+- Transaction history for Moonbeam EVM, Polkadot and Parachains is obtained by the [Subscan API](https://support.subscan.io/#introduction).

-- Through Rapyd APIs we can manage users, checkout, swap and KYC of our app. (https://www.rapyd.net/)
+- Through Rapyd's APIs we can manage users, checkout, swap and KYC of our app. (https://www.rapyd.net/)

 # Main App Screens: